Malekpour99/handouts/Interview/network.md

    - ClientHello

-     - Client sends: supported TLS version, list of cipher suites, random nonce.
+     - Client sends: **supported TLS version**, **list of cipher suites**, **random nonce**.
+       - The `cipher suite` is a set of _algorithms_ that specifies details such as which _shared encryption keys_, or _session keys_, will be used for that particular session.
      - Says: “Here’s what I support.”

    - ServerHello

-     - Server responds with chosen TLS version, cipher suite, its random nonce, and its certificate (X.509 cert containing public key).
+     - Server responds with **chosen TLS version, cipher suite, its random nonce, and its certificate (X.509 cert containing public key)**.
-     - The certificate is signed by a trusted Certificate Authority (CA).
+     - The certificate is signed by a trusted **Certificate Authority (CA)**.
      - The client validates the cert (domain name match, CA chain, expiration).

    - Key Exchange

-     - If RSA: Client generates a random premaster secret, encrypts it with server’s public key, and sends it.
+     - If `RSA`: Client generates a random premaster secret, encrypts it with server’s public key, and sends it.
-     - If ECDHE (more common today): Client and server perform a Diffie-Hellman key exchange to generate a shared secret.
+     - If `ECDHE` (more common today): Client and server perform a `Diffie-Hellman` key exchange to generate a shared secret.
      - Both sides now derive a session key from this secret + nonces.

    - Finished Messages